stratisMarkou/random-walks/content/analysis-i/ch07-riemann/content.md

 ## Linearity

-Here we will show some of the properties of the Riemann integral, starting with linearity.
+Next we will show some key properties of the Riemann integral, starting with linearity.
 We will build the proof of linearity step by step.
+We start by the fact that the Riemann integral of a non-negative multiple of a Riemann integrable function exists, and is equal to the multiple of the Riemann integral of the function.

 <div class="lemma">